-Thanks to the development in technology, diagnosis of a baby born with cleft lip/ palate can be done at an early stage during pregnancy.
-This is an important factor in preparing the child’s family to receive their newborn, and how to deal with him/her self from psychosocial point of view, and be fully informed of the chronological sequence of treatment protocols.
+Thanks to the development in technology, diagnosis of a baby born with cleft lip/palate can be done at an early stage during pregnancy.
+This is an important factor in preparing the child’s family to receive their newborn and how to deal with him/herself from a psychosocial point of view and be fully informed of the chronological sequence of treatment protocols.

-An orofacial (or-oh-FAY-shul) cleft is when a baby is born with an opening in the lip and or roof of the mouth (palate).
-Cleft lip and cleft and cleft palate happen is one of the most common birth defects.
+An orofacial (or-oh-FAY-shul) cleft is when a baby is born with an opening in the lip and/or roof of the mouth (palate).
+Cleft lip and cleft palate are one of the most common birth defects.
 Both cleft lip and cleft palate are treatable.
-Most kids can have surgery to repair them within the frst year or two of life.
+Most kids can have surgery to repair them within the first year or two of life.

-During the hrst 6 to 10 weeks of pregnancy, the bones and tissues of baby’s upper jaw, nose, and mouth normally come together (fuse) to form the roof of the lip and mouth do not completely fuse together.
-A cleft lip may just look like a small opening on the edge of the lip or it could extend into the nose.
+During the first 6 to 10 weeks of pregnancy, the bones and tissues of the baby’s upper jaw, nose, and mouth normally come together (fuse) to form the roof of the lip and mouth do not completely fuse together.
+A cleft lip may just look like a small opening on the edge of the lip, or it could extend into the nose.
 It may also extend into the gums.

-Cleft lip and cleft palate together- more common in boys.
+Cleft lip and cleft palate together are more common in boys.

-Children with a cleft tip palate may need several treatments and assessments as they grow up.
+Children with a cleft lip or palate may need several treatments and assessments as they grow up.

 The cleft is usually treated with surgery.
 Other treatments, such as speech therapy or dental care, may be needed for associated symptoms.
 Your child will be cared for by a specialist multidisciplinary cleft team.